lorenzoalessi/Reviews/README.md

 # Reviews
-This is a simple Reviews javascript project
+This is a simple Reviews project created using javascript